Concept-as-Tree: A Controllable Synthetic Data Framework Makes Stronger Personalized VLMs: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs)~\cite{bai2023qwenvl, lin2023sphinx,li2023blip} have produced impressive results across various tasks, showcasing their potential as AI assistants~\cite{dorka2024training, zhang2024vision, hong2025dialoguelanguagemodellargescale}.
+Vision-Language Models (VLMs)~\cite{bai2023qwenvl, lin2023sphinx,li2023blip} have produced impressive results across various tasks, showcasing their potential as AI assistants~\cite{dorka2024training, zhang2024vision, hong2025dialoguelanguagemodellargescale,zheng2026pearl,xu2025jarvis}.
 Despite their success, VLMs still struggle to generate personalized responses, such as including user-specific identifiers like $\langle \text{Bob} \rangle$ or $\langle \text{Lina} \rangle$ in the conversation.
 Several recent studies~\cite{alaluf2025myvlm, nguyenyo, an2024mcllavamulticonceptpersonalizedvisionlanguage, hao2024rememberretrievegenerateunderstanding} have explored the personalization of VLMs to address this challenge and seamlessly incorporate VLMs into everyone's daily life.
-Among these, the test-time fine-tuning paradigm exemplified by Yo'LLaVA~\cite{nguyenyo} demonstrates simplicity and effectiveness, while preserving the models' existing knowledge as much as possible.
+Among these, the test-time fine-tuning paradigm exemplified by Yo'LLaVA~\cite{nguyenyo} demonstrates effectiveness.
+Its training set includes positive, easy-negative, and hard-negative samples, with detailed examples provided in the appendix.